alex/what-happens-when/README.rst

    :backlinks: none
    :local:

 The "g" key is pressed
 ----------------------
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+- The following sections explain the physical keyboard actions and the OS interrupts

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+- When the user presses the "g" key, a series of events unfold to facilitate the input in the browser's URL bar.

+- The physical action on the keyboard triggers an event, and the browser responds by engaging auto-complete functions.

+- The browser's algorithm, influenced by factors such as search history, bookmarks, cookies, and popular internet searches, generates suggestions in the dropdown below the URL bar.

+- As you type "google.com," the browser continuously refines these suggestions with each keypress, utilizing various blocks of code to optimize the autocomplete results.

+- The dynamic nature of this process ensures that suggestions are tailored to your specific context, making the typing experience more efficient and user-friendly.

 The "enter" key bottoms out
 ---------------------------